mdreves/projux/README.md

         __projux_select_cmd "PROJECT_UPDATE_CMDS" "UPDATING" $*
       }

-A project can now create a PROJECT_UPDATE_CMDS variable similar to PROJECT_RUN_CMDS that allows this new 'update' command to be called while passing labels and flags to select the bash command that is ultimately invoked.
+A project can now create a `PROJECT_UPDATE_CMDS` variable similar to `PROJECT_RUN_CMDS` that allows this new `update` command to be called while passing labels and flags to select the bash command that is ultimately invoked.

 # License

-Copyright 2012-2013 Mike Dreves
+Copyright 2012 - 2013 Mike Dreves

 All rights reserved.
 This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0